rafyte/How-To-Gains/README.md

 For each exercise:
 1. Perform your highest progression until failure.
 Failure is when you can no longer perform the exercise with good form.
-2. Rest for 60s-90s before moving on to the next exercise.
+2. Rest for 60s-90s before moving on to the next set or exercise.

 Once you can perform 12 perfect-form reps of a progression (or hold with perfect form for 20 seconds, if it's a hold), move to the next progression up when you do your next workout.
 If you can perform 12 perfect-reps of the highest progression, it's time to add weights.